aurule/npc/README.md

 * `--purge`: After moving the files, remove any empty directories within the root characters path
 * `--verbose`: Show each change as it's made

+# Gotchas

+## Using both `search` and `ignore`

+The `--search` and `--ignore` options interact in the following ways:

+1. When the same directory is passed to `search` and `ignore`, `ignore` wins out and the directory is not scanned.
+2. When a directory is passed to `search` and one of its child directories is passed to `ignore`, the child directory is not scanned.
+3. When a directory is passed to `search` and a file within that directory is passed to `ignore`, the file is not scanned.
+4. When a file is passed to `search` and `ignore`, `search` wins and the file is *always scanned*.

 # Configuration

 NPC reads config values from a json file: `support/settings-default.json`.
-I plan to allow per-campaign overrides in the future, but that doesn't work yet.
+I plan to allow per-campaign and maybe per-user overrides in the future, but that doesn't work yet.

+The json files used by NPC allow comments, and the default settings file has extensive documentation of the available options.